5 Things You Want a Principal to Know About the School Librarian

 What's a Library Lesson Curriculum Matrix & How Do I Use It? - School Librarians often struggle to create a cohesive library skills curriculum when subject area library visits are so unpredictable.
 Here's a visual organizer that lets you take control of your lesson planning and promotes collaboration with all content area teachers! #NoSweatLibraryWhen we become a School Librarian we don’t cease being a teacher.
 What changes, however, is how we plan and present our lessons.

-• First, we no longer have a standard curriculum designed to be presented chronologically on a daily basis.
+• We no longer have a standard curriculum that is presented chronologically on a daily basis.

-• Second, we rarely have contiguous days with students, so we must spread learning across random, irregular library visits.
+• We rarely have contiguous days with students, but rather random, irregular library visits.

-So, how can School Librarians teach Library Information Literacy Skills under such circumstances?
-We must scaffold stand-alone topical lessons that gradually build up knowledge, so students receive a comprehensive program of Information Literacy instruction.
+How can a School Librarian teach Library Information Literacy Skills under such circumstances?
+We have to scaffold stand-alone topical lessons in order to gradually build up knowledge, so students receive a comprehensive program of Information Literacy instruction during the time we have them with us.

-In short, School Librarians must integrate info-lit skills into every subject and grade level, during single class periods throughout the school year.
-And the only way to do that is to become familiar with everyone’s subject area curriculum.
+In short, School Librarians must integrate info-lit skills into every subject and each grade level during single class periods throughout the school year.
+How, then, might we effectively do this?

 A VISUAL ORGANIZATION TOOL FOR SUBJECT CURRICULA

-School Librarians must support what students are studying in the classroom, otherwise, teachers won’t allow time for a library visit.
-We don’t need to know course content as teachers do, but we must familiarize ourselves with content area units and their assessments so we can discern when students need an information literacy skill to do what they’re expected to do—even if it’s not written down and the teacher doesn’t realize it.
+School Librarians need to support what students are studying in the classroom, otherwise, teachers won’t allow time for a library visit.
+And the only way to do that is to become familiar with everyone’s subject area curriculum.
+We don’t need to know course content to the depth teachers do, but we must familiarize ourselves with content area units and their assessments so we can discern when students need an information literacy skill (even if it’s not written down and the teacher doesn’t realize it).
+With such an overwhelming prospect, we must have a way to:

 No Sweat Library Lesson Curriculum Matrix - School Librarians often struggle to create a cohesive library skills curriculum when subject area library visits are so unpredictable.
 Here's a visual organizer that lets you take control of your lesson planning and promotes collaboration with all content area teachers! #NoSweatLibrary

-The No Sweat Library Lesson Curriculum Matrix Template contains 5 tabbed spreadsheets:
+The No Sweat Library Lesson Curriculum Matrix Template is now available through my Teachers Pay Teachers store.
+The No Sweat Library Lesson Curriculum Matrix Template contains 5 tabbed spreadsheet pages:

 No Sweat Library Lesson Curriculum Matrix snip of tabs

-• a year-long Library Scheduler overview page.
+• a year-long Library Schedule page.

-• 3 tabbed pages for Grade levels, in my case 6g, 7g, and 8g.
-(Add additional pages by copying one of the spreadsheets and rename tabs to align with your own grade levels.)
+• 3 pages for Grade Levels.
+(In my case, 6g, 7g, 8g, but you can add pages by copying a spreadsheet and rename tabs to align with your own grade levels.)

 • an Example sheet with some of my No Sweat Library Lessons entered to guide you through filling in your own information.

-For each grade level spreadsheet, the Subject Area rows are listed down the left side, along with rows for Information Literacy and National School Library Standards.
-The Grading Period Week columns are across the top and between each subject.
+For each grade level spreadsheet, the Subject Area rows are listed down the left side, along with a row for Information Literacy and one for National School Library Standards.
+The Grading Period Week columns are listed across the top with a numbered row also between each subject.
 There is a separate block for each of the two semesters.
-Notice the “Freeze” entry: this feature allows you to slide the relevant time period next to the Subjects column.
+By using the “Freeze” feature, you can slide the relevant time period up next to the Subjects column to make it easier to read.
+(See image below.)

 Library Lesson Curriculum Matrix Grade Level sheets - Grade level pages of the visual organizer Template that lets School Librarians organize subject curricula and Library Lesson. #NoSweatLibrary